 A system that terraforms the desert already exists within the African deserts.
 Termites aerate the ground while building their intricate mounds.
 Water seeps into the soil.
 Plants grow.
 Livestock come to feed, and unintentionally fertilize and protect the soil.
 A green field surrounding the termite mound emerges.

 Refugee camps are distinctly separated from their surroundings.
 What if these settlements were to use existing terraforming techniques on a massive scale to make their surrounding more hospitable.

 Agri-pens collect water and use cattle as a means to way to terraform the soil

 Could new citizens be prompted to create and invest in a new way of living - one that can make areas of scarcity prosperous?
 Could this new way of living also provide the basic tools that can green the Saharan Desert?
 Perhaps even the infrastructure becomes in-habitable - a sort of “infratecture.”
 The investment, power, and agency are distributed amongst the inhabitants instead of NGOs or foreign entities.
 This very process could be incentivized by block-chain smart contracts stipulating that “if someone builds infrastructure, then they get a SaharaCoin.”
 In this way, the inhabitants of these settlements create a system of investments that grow in value as the settlement expands and as infrastructure stabilizes.
 What is valued in the settlement is not what is owned, but rather the labor and knowledge that is implemented to produce it.

 Sprawl is Good

-This Saharan Dream is the dream of three midwesterners.
+This project is a specualation of three midwesterners.
 It’s not a solution.
 It’s a question.
 A question about collaborating with climate change and embracing the impact of humans.
 It’s a question about displacement.
 About home.

 How does it end?
 As the need grows, so does the dream.
 And so as it shrinks.
 Perhaps it would grow, insatiable, just as the actions that generated this need in the first place.